lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 The composite algorithm has been designed to treat the underlying primitives as "black-box implementations" and not impose any additional requirements on them that could require an existing implementation of an underlying primitive to run in a mode different from the one under which it was certified.
 For example, the `KeyGen` defined in {{sec-keygen}} invokes `ML-DSA.KeyGen(mldsaSeed)`, but this is only a suggested implementation and the composite KeyGen MAY be implemented using a different available interface for ML-DSA.KeyGen.
 Another example is pre-hashing; a pre-hash is inherent to RSA, ECDSA, and ML-DSA (mu), and composite makes no assumptions or requirements about whether component-specific pre-hashing is done locally as part of the composite, or remotely as part of the component primitive, although composite itself includes a pre-hash in order to ligthen the data transmission requirements in cases where, for example, FIPS compliance of the underlying primitive requires pre-hashing to be done remotely.

-The pre-hash randomizer `r` requires the composite implementation to have access to a cryptographic random number generator; as noted in {{sec-cons-randomizer}}, this provides additional security properties on top of those provided by ML-DSA, RSA, ECDSA, and EdDSA, and failure of randomness does not compromise the Composite-ML-DSA algorithm or the underlying primitives, so it should be possible to exclude this RNG invocation from the FIPS boundary if an implementation is not able to guarantee use of a FIPS-approved RNG.
+The pre-hash randomizer `r` requires the composite implementation to have access to a cryptographic random number generator; as noted in {{sec-cons-randomizer}}, this provides additional security properties on top of those provided by ML-DSA, RSA, ECDSA, and EdDSA, and failure of randomness does not compromise the Composite ML-DSA algorithm or the underlying primitives, so it should be possible to exclude this RNG invocation from the FIPS boundary if an implementation is not able to guarantee use of a FIPS-approved RNG.

 The authors wish to note that composite algorithms have great future utility both for future cryptographic migrations as well as bridging across jurisdictions, for example defining composite algorithms which combine FIPS cryptography with cryptography from a different national standards body.

 ## Backwards Compatibility {#sec-backwards-compat}

 The term "backwards compatibility" is used here to mean something more specific; that existing systems as they are deployed today can interoperate with the upgraded systems of the future.
-This draft explicitly does not provide backwards compatibility, only upgraded systems will understand the OIDs defined in this document.
+This draft explicitly does not provide backwards compatibility, only upgraded systems will understand the OIDs defined in this specification.

 If backwards compatibility is required, then additional mechanisms will be needed.
 Migration and interoperability concerns need to be thought about in the context of various types of protocols that make use of X.509 and PKIX with relation to digital signature objects, from online negotiated protocols such as TLS 1.3 [RFC8446] and IKEv2 [RFC7296], to non-negotiated asynchronous protocols such as S/MIME signed email [RFC8551], document signing such as in the context of the European eIDAS regulations [eIDAS2014], and publicly trusted code signing [codeSigningBRsv3.8], as well as myriad other standardized and proprietary protocols and applications that leverage CMS [RFC5652] signed structures.
 Composite simplifies the protocol design work because it can be implemented as a signature algorithm that fits into existing systems.

 ### Hybrid Extensions (Keys and Signatures)

-The use of Composite Crypto provides the possibility to process multiple algorithms without changing the logic of applications but updating the cryptographic libraries: one-time change across the whole system.
+The use of composite crypto provides the possibility to process multiple algorithms without changing the logic of applications but updating the cryptographic libraries: one-time change across the whole system.
 However, when it is not possible to upgrade the crypto engines/libraries, it is possible to leverage X.509 extensions to encode the additional keys and signatures.
 When the custom extensions are not marked critical, although this approach provides the most backward-compatible approach where clients can simply ignore the post-quantum (or extra) keys and signatures, it also requires all applications to be updated for correctly processing multiple algorithms together.